zostay/RakuWAPI/README.md

   <tr>
     <td><code>SCRIPT_NAME</code></td>
     <td><code>Str:D where any('', m{ ^ "/" })</code></td>
-    <td>This is the initial portion of the URL path that refers to the application.</td>
+    <td>This is the initial portion of the URI path that refers to the application.</td>
   </tr>
   <tr>
     <td><code>PATH_INFO</code></td>
     <td><code>Str:D where any('', m{ ^ "/" })</code></td>
-    <td>This is the remainder of the request URL path within the application.
+    <td>This is the remainder of the request URI path within the application.
 This value SHOULD be URI decoded by the application server according to <a href="http://www.ietf.org/rfc/rfc3875">RFC 3875</a></td>
   </tr>
   <tr>
     <td><code>REQUEST_URI</code></td>
     <td><code>Str:D</code></td>
-    <td>This is the exact URL sent by the client in the request line of the HTTP request.
+    <td>This is the exact URI sent by the client in the request line of the HTTP request.
 The application server SHOULD NOT perform any decoding on it.</td>
   </tr>
   <tr>
     <td><code>QUERY_STRING</code></td>